Princeyyyy/art-wallpaper/README.md

 *Results may vary.
 Side effects may include frequent distractions due to stunning artwork.

-## 🌟 What's New in 3.2.0?
+## 🌟 What's New in 3.3.0?

-- 🎯 **Snazzier UI**: Buttons now pulse with life and show fancy loading animations!
+- 🎨 **Even Snazzier UI**: Now with more wholesome welcome messages and fun loading screens!
-- 🚀 **Smoother Onboarding**: Get started with style (and some cheeky messages)
-- 🎨 **Enhanced Visual Feedback**: Watch that spinner spin while we fetch your masterpiece
-- 🔄 **Streamlined Interface**: Removed redundant controls for a cleaner experience
+- 🚀 **Smoother Experience**: Better time management and settings persistence
+- 🎭 **Enhanced Art Journey**: More engaging first-time setup and artwork transitions
+- 🔄 **Reliable Settings**: Your preferences stick around like gum under a desk (but in a good way!)
-- 🌈 **Better State Management**: More reliable button states and loading indicators
+- 🌈 **Better State Management**: More reliable than your friend's promises to "be there in 5 minutes"
-- 🎭 **Fun Factor Increased**: Because software updates should make you smile
+- 🎪 **Fun Factor Doubled**: Because who said art management can't be entertaining?
+- 🎯 **Smart Time Updates**: Your chosen update time now actually stays chosen (revolutionary, we know!)

 ## 📁 Installation & Data Locations